 1305 – Coals to London

-Newcastle is already well established in shipping coal and coal was shipped from London from at least as early as 1305.
+Newcastle is already well established in shipping coal.
+It is known that coal was shipped to London from at least as early as 1305.

 Complaints are made to parliament regarding the Bishop of Durham’s clearance of forests for the production of charcoal used in his iron bloomeries (simple blast furnaces).